 The programme is designed to address the needs of mature students who are interested in participating in a challenging creative learning experience.
+Blended, online learning feature as part of the programme teaching strategies.
+Students will be encouraged to engage with learning though use of Google Classroom and related digital media.
 This programme includes small group teaching and learning with practical demonstration, individual tutorials, workshops, location based practical sessions, lectures, group discussion and visual culture seminars.
 Small group critiques, individual presentations, peer learning and group display of final project work, also feature within the programme.